redsanket/spark/external/storm/guide/overview/index.rst

 Content Agility
 ###############

-SIPPER is the inline processing engine to process the Ingested content through HBase, CMS etc in parallel to TIPSY (Batch Layer).
+`SIPPER <http://developer.corp.yahoo.com/product/SIPPER>`_ is the inline processing engine to process the Ingested content through HBase, CMS, etc., in parallel to `TIPSY <http://developer.corp.yahoo.com/product/Tipsy>`_ (Batch Layer).

 RMX/NGD
 #######

-RMX Fast Feedback Loop will be a new data pipeline (in addition to current Hadoop pipeline), and enables campaign budgets to be adjusted within x minutes.
+RMX Fast Feedback Loop will be a new data pipeline (in addition to current Hadoop pipeline), and enables campaign budgets to be adjusted within ``n`` minutes.

 Ads and Data
 ############

-A low latency, real-time, or near real-time reporting platform built on top of a stream/ low latency data processing solution that perpetually transforms and aggregates data.
+A low latency, real-time, or near real-time reporting platform built on top of a stream, low latency data processing solution that perpetually transforms and aggregates data.

 Sponsored Search
 ################

 Migrating stream pipeline for search to Storm.
-Getting search events from DH Rainbow, do some in-memory calculation and push the results to http servers.
+Getting search events from DH Rainbow, do some in-memory calculation and push the results to HTTP servers.

 Flickr